 The more invested you are in your community, the more you will feel connected to your new home away from home.
 We encourage you to diversify your social and intellectual circles and to take advantage of opportunities to share and discuss your personal interests and views and to consider those of others.

-Informal monthly gatherings for women are held at the home of Dean Curry and are facilitated by Ruth de Jesus, Associate Dean.
-This is a time for sharing thoughts and experiences as women, finding support and discovering strengths, and listening to and learning from each other to realize our goals and dreams
+- Women’s Chat – Informal monthly gatherings for women are held at the home of Dean Curry and are facilitated Associate Dean Ruth de Jesus.
+This is a time for sharing thoughts and experiences as women, finding support, discovering strengths, and listing to and learning from one another to realize our goals and dreams.

-We typically offer a variety of support sessions for domestic and international students alike.
+- Support Sessions – As determined by student need, the Office offers a variety of support sessions for domestic and international students, alike.

-Many IRC students participate and/or lead student clubs on campus to develop leadership and interpersonal skills, and to connect to and invest in their campus.
-Some of the clubs with strong multicultural representation and interest are listed below.
-This list is not comprehensive, and we welcome student suggestions for further inclusions:
+Many of our students participate and/or lead student clubs on campus to develop leadership and interpersonal skills, and to connect to and invest in their campus.
+See a list of clubs with strong multicultural representation and interest.